Friday, 3 October 2025

 Filled with immense grief and divine wrath, He decided to teach Daksha a lesson once and for all.
 He then drew two strands from His matted locks of hair, and as He did so, the strands transformed into two, exceedingly fierce divine forms-- a male form, called 'Virabhadra', and a female form, called 'Bhadrakali'.

-Upon Daksha's head being severed from his body, there was an outcry in the palace.
+Upon Daksha's head being severed from his body, there was an outcry at the palace.
 Shiva Himself appeared at this juncture, and upon seeing Him, various family members pleaded with Him to restore the Prajapati's life.
-Hearing their prayers, Shiva agreed, and Daksha was restored to life.
-He understood that he had been a victim of foolish pride and other negative qualities and repented his past mistakes.
+Hearing their prayers, Shiva agreed, and Daksha was revived.
+He understood that he had been a victim of foolish pride and other negative qualities and repented for his past mistakes.
 He asked for forgiveness from Shiva who blessed him.

 Another fascinating aspect of this Divine Lila now unfolded.
 Filled with immense grief at Sati's departure, Shiva lifted Her lifeless body from the ground and embraced this; the sight of the body served as a reminder of the injustice and cruelty that She had faced.
-This filled Him with an extraordinary rage and and pain, and unleashed tremendous cosmic forces of destruction from within His being.
-The serene meditating form of Shiva now transformed into an avatar of cosmic destruction-- Rudra.
-He began to dance the dance of destruction, the Rudra Tandava (the dance that is usually conducted at the end of a cycle of creation to pave the way for a new one)!
+This filled Him with extraordinary rage and and pain, and unleashed tremendous cosmic forces of destruction from within His being.

 However, it was not yet time for that cycle of creation to end.
 Therefore, Vishnu, the Preserver of the universe, stepped in and took action to protect all of creation.
-He released His divine weapon, the Sudarshana chakra at Shiva.
-The weapon sped towards Him and proceeded to disintegrate the body of Sati.
+He released His divine weapon, the fiery discus known as the Sudarshana chakra, at Shiva.
+The weapon sped towards Him and swiftly caused the disintegration of the body of Sati.

 Tantra sadhana should generally always be performed under the guidance of a genuine Guru of the tradition.
 The student who embarks upon the path of Tantra in particular must have already cultivated a high degree of practice of the yogic ethics (particularly ahimsa, satya and brahmacharya; as without these, there is a very real risk of a serious spiritual fall).

 In summary, there are various messages in the story of Sati, ranging from the dangers of excessive egoism to the importance of being able to see One God in all names and forms (and thus being able to respect all, while practicing one's own spiritual path).
-And also, most importantly, the power of the grace of God that manifests in various personal aspects that we can connect with and worship.
+And also, most importantly, the power of the grace of God that manifests as various personal aspects that we can connect with and worship to benefit spiritually.

 May Mother Sati bless us all with spiritual progress and material happiness.